-- In the table of search hits, select the row corresponding to the text segment you want to code. - Use the CODE drop-down list located above this table to select the code you want to assign. - Click the A button to assign the selected code to the highlighted text segment.
+- In the table of search hits, select the row corresponding to the text segment you want to code. - Use the CODE drop-down list located above this table to select the code you want to assign. - Click the button to assign the selected code to the highlighted text segment.

 - Use the CODE drop-down list located above this table to select the code that you want to assign. - Click the button to assign the selected code to all text segments meeting the search expression. - Prior to the assignment of a code to all search hits, you may want to remove selected hits that do not correspond to what you were looking for.
-To remove a search hit from the list, select its row and then click the in button.
+To remove a search hit from the list, select its row and then click the Liberton button.
+QDA Miner will minimize itself and run WordStat, allowing you to perform a quantitative content analysis or apply text-mining techniques on the retrieved text segments.
+WordStat will also allow you to perform keyword comparisons across any other column in the table.
+To include additional data for comparison analysis, use the Add Variables option.

-• Click the 4 button.
+• Click the button.
 A panel will appear at the bottom of this hit list, allowing you to apply an automatic text classification model on the retrieved text segments.
 Clicking this button again, will hide the panel.